 Benefits of Butternut Squash

-Butternut squash is technically a fruit, however it is served as a vegetable in main dishes.
-Just one cup of butternut squash provides more than 500 percent of your recommended daily intake of vitamin A, a beneficial nutrient for improving eye function and vision.
-One cup of butternut squash also provides nearly 100 percent of your recommended daily intake of vitamin C, a powerful antioxidant that boosts your immune system.
+Butternut squash is technically a fruit, however, it is served as a vegetable in main dishes.
+Just one cup of butternut squash soup provides more than 500% of your recommended daily intake of vitamin A, a beneficial nutrient for improving eye function and vision.
+One cup of butternut squash also provides nearly 100% of your recommended daily intake of vitamin C, a powerful antioxidant that boosts your immune system.
 The squash is also high in vitamin B6, which strengthens the nervous and immune systems, and potassium, an important nutrient for healthy bones.
 Butternut squash is also quite healthy for pregnant women because it contains folate – a nutrient that helps protect against certain birth defects.
 It contains no fat, cholesterol or sodium, all of which are dangerous for the heart and cardiovascular system when consumed in excess.

-So have a play making this delicious soup and wow your friends and family…and it is so simple!
+So have a play making this delicious Butternut Squash soup and wow your friends and family…and it is so simple!

 If you liked this soup, why not try our delicious autumnal pumpkin pie recipe?